Skip to content

 Cash flow = EGI − OpEx − Mortgage (PI)

 Cash flow is what hits your account after every reserve.
-If you skip CapEx and maintenance, you're borrowing from your future self.
+Skip CapEx and maintenance and you're borrowing from your future self.

 Send your numbers to our PropTech team